 The bottom line here is that using a free VPN for torrenting is not safe or secure.
 If you are looking to save money, then NordVPN or Surfshark would be two great options, both under $4 per month.

-Conclusion: Be smart and use a good VPN for torrenting
+Conclusion: Be smart and use a good torrent VPN service

 Most people are now using a VPN for torrenting simply to protect themselves against copyright infringement penalties.
 But aside from copyright issues, there are many other alarming trends, which further highlight the importance of a good VPN service: